apache/druid/docs/querying/multi-value-dimensions.md

 ]
 ```

-You might be surprised to see inclusion of "t1", "t2", "t4" and "t5" in the results.
-It happens because query filter is
+You might be surprised to see "t1", "t2", "t4" and "t5" included in the results.
+This is because the query filter is
 applied on the row before explosion.
-For multi-value dimensions, selector filter for "t3" would match row1 and row2,
+For multi-value dimensions, a selector filter for "t3" would match row1 and row2,
 after which exploding is done.
-For multi-value dimensions, query filter matches a row if any individual value inside
+For multi-value dimensions, a query filter matches a row if any individual value inside
 the multiple values matches the query filter.

-### Example: GroupBy query with a selector query filter and additional filter in "dimensions" attributes
+## Example: GroupBy query with selector query and dimension filters

-To solve the problem above and to get only rows for "t3" returned, you would have to use a "filtered dimension spec" as
-in the query below.
+To solve the problem above and to get only rows for "t3", use a "filtered dimension spec", as in the query below.

-See section on filtered dimensionSpecs in [dimensionSpecs](dimensionspecs.md#filtered-dimensionspecs) for details.
+See filtered `dimensionSpecs` in [dimensionSpecs](dimensionspecs.md#filtered-dimensionspecs) for details.

 ```json
 {